Who We Are

 What We Do

-- Organize public events such as workshops, walking tours, book-signings, film festivals, talks by esteemed labor historians and the GNHLHA Annual Meeting
+- Organize public events such as workshops, walking tours, book signings, film festivals, talks by labor leaders and historians, and the LHA annual meeting.

-- Conduct projects such as oral history interviews with retired workers
+- Conduct projects such as interviewing retired workers and researching Connecticut Labor History.

-- Present the August Lewis Troup Award annually to individuals in recognition of their personal contributions to the labor community
+- Present the August Lewis Troup Award annually to individuals for meritorious contributions to the labor movement.

 If you would like to help support programming at GNHLHA, please consider making a donation online.

 Held a labor history walking tour of River Street in New Haven (script available)

 Researched, produced and curated two traveling exhibits on New Haven garment worker and the Winchester Repeating Arms Factory